adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-forcedtunneling-BGP+failsafe/readme.md

 **RT1**
 ![alt text](https://github.com/jwrightazure/lab/blob/master/images/rt1.PNG)

-#Azure Internet:
-  - Shut down tunnel 11 on the CSR which will stop the advertisement of 0/0
+Shut down tunnel 11 on the CSR which will stop the advertisement of 0/0

 **RT2**
   ![alt text](https://github.com/jwrightazure/lab/blob/master/images/rt2.PNG)
   - Verify Azure VM is going out local Internet
   - After verifying local Internet, enable tunnel 11 on the CSR.
 Internet will now go over the tunnel

-#Configure layered NSGs to stop Internet access for the Azure VM when BGP is down:
+**Configure layered NSGs to stop Internet access for the Azure VM when BGP is down:**
   - Locate the NSG configured for the Auze VM "Azure-VM-NSG".
 Note it allows Internet access by default

 **NSG1**